seancorfield/depstar/README.md

 ```

 > Note: the `-Sdeps` argument to `clojure` only affects how the initial classpath is computed to run a program -- it cannot affect the classpath `depstar` itself computes from the `deps.edn` files.
 If you need to use `-Sdeps`, for example to specify alternate repos for dependencies, use the `:classpath` approach shown above.

+When building a library JAR (not an uberjar), ou can tell `depstar` to use only the `:paths` and
+`:extra-paths` from the project basis instead of the classpath by using the `:paths-only true`
+option (new in 2.0.next).
+This can be useful when you have `:local/root` and/or `:git/url`
+dependencies and you don't want them considered.

 ## `:main-class`